Tejs1/Lift-Simulation/README.md

    - Lift moving at 2s per floor
    - Lift stopping at every floor where it was called
    - Mobile friendly design
+   - add button state when clicked and if lift is arriving
+   - add menu in lift itself?
+   - maintainence state